theopmw/recipe-box/TESTING.md

 - ### ```<textarea>``` inputs not working correctly in create_recipe.html

 Expected:
-When the **Create Recipe** form is filled out and the submit button clicked, the user is redirected to their profile page, the recipe is added to the recipes collection in MongoDB, is visible on the recipes.html page and it's own recipe.html page is generated.
+When the **Create Recipe** form is filled out and the submit button clicked, the user is redirected to their profile page, the recipe is added to the recipes collection in MongoDB, is visible on the recipes.html page and its own recipe.html page is generated.

 Testing:
 The form was completely filled out and the **Add Recipe** button was clicked.